DigitalSilo/digitalsilodocs/README.md

 }
 ```

-**Important note:** Please note that the response received from Gateway API is not the processing result of the submitted grains as the Watchdog is responsible for communicating such results via signalR.
+**Important note:** Please note that the response received from Gateway API is not the processing result of the submitted grains, as the Watchdog is responsible for communicating such results via signalR.
 Gateway APIs' responses only reflect the results of the operations within the context of Gateway.

+## Infrastructure deployment and key integration areas